nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 - 4a.
 System failed to generate the key or the respective self-signed certificate.
     - 4a.1.
 System displays an error message “Failed to generate new key: 'X'” (where “X” is the reason of the failure).
 Use case terminates.

 - 5a.
-SS administrator selects (optional) to generate a new TLS certificate request.
+SS administrator selects to generate a new TLS certificate request.
     - 5a.1.
 System prompts for defining a Distinguished name.
     - 5a.2.
 SS administrator inserts a Distinguished name.
     - 5a.3.
 System prompts a request to download the generated certificate request.